Lucretia/hack-howto/README.md

 This is my guide on how to set up a Hackintosh on Virt-Manager.

+I've used Kholia's repository which utilised the newer OpenCore firmware method over the old Clover method.

 ## Hardware

 My machine is quite old, but it still works.